AlviseDeFaveri/alvise.xyz/content/sketches/dynamic-linking/index.md

 summary: "What happens when your code calls `printf()`?
 And what's up with all that `.got.plt` stuff that you see when you decompile a binary?
 Here are some sketches I drew to help me remember this kind of stuff."
 ---

 What happens when your code calls `printf()`?
-And what's up with all that `.got.plt` stuff that you see when you decompile a binary?
+And what's up with all that `.got.plt` crap that you see when you decompile a binary?
 Here are some sketches I drew to help me remember this kind of stuff.

 [Full Infographic](img/dynamic-linking.png).

 <!--These sketches are mainly inspired by [How the ELF ruined the Christmas](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-di-frederico.pdf). -->

-### Intro: Static vs Dynamic Linking
+### Intro: Dynamic Linking

 First of all, we need to understand the difference between a **statically linked** binary and a dynamically linked one:

 - A statically linked binary contains all the program's code _and the library code_ already linked together in a single binary blob.
-- In many cases, we don't really want to compile the whole libc with each of our binary.
-In order to be _dynamically linked_, the binary contains only the user code, together with some _relocation information_ that are used at runtime to resolve the location of library functions.
+- In many cases, we don't really want to compile the whole libc inside each of our binaries.
+In order to be _dynamically linked_, the binary contains only the user code, together with some _relocation information_ that are used at runtime to resolve the location of library functions on the host machine.

 {{< resizefig max-width=40em class=invertible src=img/dyn-linking.svg >}}
 <!-- {{< resizefig max-width=40em class=invertible src=img/dyn-linking-2.svg >}} -->

-### The Dynamic Linker: Overview
+### The Dynamic Linker

 The Dynamic Linker is the piece of code in charge of linking stuff at runtime (duh).